Killer Queen (Family Guy): Plot

 By that time, while sleeping back at home, Chris is attacked by the real killer: none other than Charles Yamamoto, who wants revenge on Chris for defeating and "dishonoring" him in the hot dog eating contest.
-Just as Yamamoto is about to finish off Chris, Stewie appears and, having made officially peace with the robot, shows Yamamoto the News of the World album, causing him to suffer a fatal heart attack out of fright (a reference to the album Sheer Heart Attack featuring "Killer Queen", and song "Sheer Heart Attack" on the News of the World album).
-Police arrive at the house where Patrick points out that the dead Yamamoto is the man who released him, revealing the killer's plan to use Patrick as a scapegoat.
+Just as Yamamoto is about to kill Chris, Stewie appears and, having overcome his own fear, shows Yamamoto the News of the World album, causing Yamamoto to suffer a heart attack (a reference to the album Sheer Heart Attack featuring "Killer Queen", and song "Sheer Heart Attack" on the News of the World album), which kills him instantly.
+Police arrive at the house, where Patrick points out that the dead Yamamoto is the man who released him, revealing the killer's plan to use Patrick as a scapegoat.
 But when Patrick disappears just as he is about to apologize to him, Joe has Peter injure him to make it look like Patrick escaped his custody.

 The aforementioned "Killer Queen" plays as the credits roll.